Dutch colonization of the Americas: Chile

-In 1600, the Chilean city of Valdivia was conquered by the Dutch pirate Sebastian de Cordes.
-He left the city after a few months.
-In 1642, the VOC and WIC sent a fleet to Chile to conquer Valdivia and its supposed gold mines.
+In 1600, the Chilean city of Valdivia was captured by the Dutch pirate Sebastian de Cordes.
+He left the city only after a few months.
+In 1642, the VOC and WIC sent a fleet to Chile in an attempt to conquer Valdivia and its supposed gold mines.
 This expedition was led by Hendrik Brouwer, a Dutch admiral.
 In 1643, Brouwer died before effecting the conquest of the Chiloé Archipelago; his lieutenant Elias Herckmans succeeded in capturing the ruins of the city, which he refortified and named Brouwershaven.
-Finding no gold but many hostile natives, the Dutch soon abandoned the outpost.
+Finding no gold but many hostile natives, the Dutch soon abandoned the outpost that would be incorporated into the Spanish Empire.

-The second emigration from the Netherlands to Chile was in 1895.
+The second emigration from the Netherlands to Chile was in 1895, when Chile was now independent.
 Under the so-called "Chilean General Inspector of Colonization and Immigration", a dozen Dutch families settled between 1895 and 1897 in Chiloé, particularly in Mechaico, Huillinco and Chacao.
 In the same period Hageman Egbert arrived in Chile. with his family, 14 April 1896, settling in Rio Gato, near Puerto Montt.
 In addition, family Wennekool which inaugurated the Dutch colonization of Villarrica.

 In the early twentieth century, there arrived in Chile a large group of Dutch people from South Africa, which had been established where they worked mainly in construction of the railway.
 When the Boer War, which would eventually lead to the British annexation of both republics in 1902.
 These emigrants decided to emigrate to Chile with the help of the Chilean government.

 On 4 May 1903, a group of over 200 Dutch emigrants sailed on the steamship "Oropesa" shipping company "Pacific Steam Navigation Company, from La Rochelle (La Pallice) in France.
-The majority of migrants were born in the Netherlands: 35% was from North Holland and South Holland, 13% of North Brabant, 9% of Zeeland and equal number of Gelderland.
+The majority of migrants were born in the Netherlands: 35% were from North Holland and South Holland, 13% of North Brabant, 9% of Zeeland and equal number of Gelderland.

 On June 5, arrived by train to their final destination, the city of Pitrufquén, located south of Temuco, near the hamlet of Donguil.
 Another group of Dutchmen arrived shortly after to Talcahuano, in the "Oravi" and the "Orissa".
 The Netherlands colony in Donguil was christened "New Transvaal Colony.
 There were established more than 500 families in order to start a new life.
 Between 7 February 1907 and February 18, 1909, above the last group of families Boers.

 It is currently estimated at 50,000 descendants of Dutch, mostly located in Malleco, Gorbea, Pitrufquén, Faja Maisan and around Temuco and Osorno.